FAQ About Chambers Rescue

 Are vintage ovens small?

-They are smaller than you modern stoves, but that’s because they diffuse heat more evenly than modern stoves, so they don’t have to hold your food as far away from the burner.
+They are smaller than modern stoves, but that’s because they diffuse heat more evenly than modern stoves, so they don’t have to hold your food as far away from the burner.

 FAQ About Selling Your Vintage Stove